maverickLez-zz/mavericklez.github.io/README.md

-# parthvyas7.github.io
-Personal Website
+# Personal Website

 Its my first try to build personal website which I was excited about since so long.
 Finally its happening!

 Thank you!
-Github and Internet.
+Github and internet.